 That’s a nice change.
 The Battle Chest wasn’t expensive at $20, but adding that to the expansion did up the overall cost of entry for new players.
 Now, anyone can start playing up to level 110 for the $15/month subscription, which should be more than enough for new players to decide if they like the game.

-This includes the “Tides of Vengeance” campaign missions, which continues the War campaign introduces when the expansion launched.
+This includes the “Tides of Vengeance” campaign missions, which continue the War campaign introduced when the expansion launched.
 Two new island expeditions called Jorundall and Havenswood were also added.
 Weekly quests also require less Azerite than they did in the past, Mythic and player-versus-player islands award more Artifact power, and new vendors were made available.

-Two new raids will be introduced in the update, which differ drastically in size and content, depending on which side of the war you’re on.
-The Siege of Zuldazar raid will see Alliance players trying to take over a city, but if you’re part of the horde, your version will see you try to defend it.
+Two new raids coming after the initial update differ drastically in size and content, depending on which side of the war you’re on.
+The Battle of Dazar’alor raid sees Alliance players trying to take over a city, but if you’re part of the horde, your version will see you try to defend it.
 Once you’ve beaten it once, you can then play the other side.
-The Crucible of Storms raid, on the other hand, is smaller, and only consists of two bosses.
+The Crucible of Storms raid, on the other hand, is smaller and only consists of two bosses.

-Blood Elves and Dwarves will gain access to Heritage armor as part of 8.1, as well, without a prolonged quest line, though they’ll need to be exalted through Silvermoon and Ironforge, respectively, in order to receive it.
+Blood Elves and Dwarves gain access to Heritage armor as part of 8.1, as well, without a prolonged quest line, though they’ll need to be exalted through Silvermoon and Ironforge, respectively, in order to receive it.
 A Warfront called The Battle for Darkshore focuses on the struggle between Night Elves and the Forsaken.
 During the Warfront, you’ll be able to transform your character with temporary abilities, and when your faction controls either the Darkshore or Arathi Highlands, you’ll gain access to world quests.